vulinh64/vulinh64.github.io/blog/2025-07-28-java-thread-safety.md

 ```

+This pattern is ideal for scenarios like caching systems, configuration management, or any data structure with frequent reads and infrequent writes.

 </details>

-Key characteristics:
+#### Key characteristics

 * Multiple concurrent readers: Go nuts, read all you want, as long as no one's scribbling in the margins.

 * Exclusive writer: One writer, one lock.
 No one else gets in (readers or writers) until the writer is done.

 * Read-write coordination: Readers don't block other readers, and writers have the whole place to themselves.
 Great for when you read a lot more than you write!

-This pattern is ideal for scenarios like caching systems, configuration management, or any data structure with frequent reads and infrequent writes.

 :::tip